ayoleon/Java2-Labs/README.md

 # Java 2 Labs Repository
 ## Overview
 This repository contains my Java 2 lab projects from my second Java programming course.
-The labs cover **intermediate Java programming concepts** and real-world application development, including:
+The labs cover intermediate Java programming concepts and real-world application development, including:

 - Object-oriented programming: classes, objects, constructors, inheritance, and interfaces
 - Method overloading and overriding
 - Arrays, multidimensional arrays, and ArrayLists
 - GUI programming with Swing and AWT
 - Event handling and user input parsing
-- Formatting output with `DecimalFormat`
+- Formatting output with DecimalFormat
-- File input/output operations
+- File input/output operations, including file creation, reading, writing, and parsing
 - Database integration with JDBC and Microsoft Access
 - Multi-class GUI design and event-driven programming
-- Basic networking with Java sockets (`ServerSocket`, `Socket`)
+- Basic networking with Java sockets (ServerSocket, Socket)
 - Recursive and iterative problem solving
 - Basic sorting algorithms (Bubble Sort)
-- Using Java collections: ArrayList, LinkedList, and HashMap, with emphasis on appropriate use cases
+- Using Java collections: ArrayList, LinkedList, and HashMap
+- Multithreading with Thread and Runnable
+- Launching external programs using ProcessBuilder and Runtime.exec()
+- Using nested static classes for reusable utility methods

 ## Course Progression
 These labs reflect a progression from foundational Java concepts to more advanced, real-world application development.
+Early labs focus on object-oriented principles, arrays, ArrayLists, and basic GUI programming.
+Mid-course labs introduce menus, event-driven design, file I/O, and database integration.
+Later labs build on these skills to include multithreading, external application execution, nested static utility classes, and advanced file handling with object conversion and ArrayLists.
-Later labs build on earlier ones, expanding functionality and introducing new programming paradigms such as graphical user interfaces, event-driven design, file input/output, and menu-based application structures.
-Students also practice algorithmic thinking through recursion and sorting (Bubble Sort), explore basic networking with client-server communication, and learn to select and use appropriate Java Collection Framework structures such as ArrayList, LinkedList, and HashMap.
+Also practiced algorithmic thinking, sorting, recursion, and networking concepts, learning to select and use appropriate Java Collection Framework structures and modular design techniques.

 ---